Masumi-M/Morphological_Analysis_Comparison/README.md

 =====

 ## Description
-This repository analysis the story of "The Night of the Milky Way Train" by using morphological analysis (NLP).
+This repository analyze the story of "The Night of the Milky Way Train" by using morphological analysis (NLP).